-NOTE 6 - ACCOUNTS PAYABLE
+NOTE 5 - ACCOUNTS PAYABLE

-Accounts payable as of June 30, 2021, consisted of the following:
+Accounts payable as of June 30, 2019, consisted of the following:

-Due to City of Fresno \$ 60,202
+Due to City of Fresno \$ 111,010 Others \\\\\\

-Total accounts payable \$ 60,202
+Total accounts payable \$ 111,010

-NOTE 7 - STATE SUBVENTION SHORTFALL LOAN PAYABLE
+NOTE 6 - STATE SUBVENTION SHORTFALL LOAN PAYABLE

-A schedule of changes in state subvention shortfall loan payable for the year ended June 30, 2021, is shown below:
+A schedule of changes in state subvention shortfall loan payable for the year ended June 30, 2019, is shown below:

-Balance June 30, 2020 Additions Deletions Balance June 30, 2021 \$ 5,013 \$ \$ \$ 5,013
+lance 30, 2018 Additions Deletions Balance ne 30, 2019 \$ 5,013 \$ \$ \$ 5,013

-NOTE 8 - JOINT VENTURES
+NOTE 7 - JOINT VENTURES

-The District participates in two joint ventures under joint powers agreements (JPAs); the Fire District Association of California-Fire Agency Self Insurance System and the Fire Agencies Insurance Risk Authority.
+The District participants in two joint ventures under joint powers agreements (JPA's); the Fire District Association of California-Fire Agency Self Insurance System and the Fire Agencies Insurance Risk Authority.
 The relationships between the District and the JPA's are such that neither JPA is a component unit of the District for financial reporting purposes.

-The Fire District Association of California-Fire Agency Self Insurance System (FDAC-FASIS) arranges for worker's compensation insurance for its members, all of which are fire districts located within California.
+The Fire District Association of California-Fire Agency Self Insurance System (FDAC-FASIS) arranges for worker's compensation insurance for its members, of all which are fire districts located within California.
 FDAC-FASIS is governed by a board of directors consisting of representatives from member districts.
 The board controls the operations of FDAC-FASIS, including selection of management and approval of operating budgets, independent of any influence by member districts beyond their representation on the board.
 Each member district pays a premium commensurate with the level of coverage required and shares surpluses and deficits proportionately to their participation in FDAC-FASIS.
-Separate audited financial statements of the FDAC-FASIS are available upon request.
-Such requests should be addressed to FASIS, 1750 Creekside Oaks Drive, Suite 200, Sacramento, CA 95833.

 The Fire Agencies Insurance Risk Authority (FAIRA) arranges for liability and property insurance for its members, all of which are fire districts located within California.
 FAIRA is governed by a board of directors consisting of representatives from member districts.
 The board controls the operations of FAIRA, including selection of management and approval of operating budgets, independent of any influence by the member districts beyond their representation on the board.
 Each member district pays a premium commensurate with the level of coverage required and shares surpluses and deficits proportionately to their participation in FAIRA.
-Separate audited financial statements of the FAIRA are available upon request from the FAIRA website.

-NOTE 9 - CITY OF FRESNO SERVICE AGREEMENT
+NOTE 8 - CITY OF FRESNO SERVICE AGREEMENT